lyonnee/keylocker/README.md

 ## Usage

-Below is a simple example of how to use KeyLocker.
+Here is a simple example of how to use KeyLock.

 ```go
 package main